Freedom Party (Bangladesh): Recent activity and leadership

 According to the Bangladesh Police, from 2000 onward, Mehnaz Rashid, daughter of Khandaker Abdur Rashid, had been involved in reorganizing Freedom Party.
 She contested the parliamentary polls in 2001 and 2008 from Chandina of Comilla representing Freedom Party.
 In 2009, Mehnaz Rashid was arrested by police, along with Kamrul Haque Swapan, younger brother of Major Sharful Haq Dalim for suspected links to a bomb attack on Awami League lawmaker Sheikh Fazle Noor Taposh.

-The current leadership team of the Bangladesh Freedom Party were formerly in exile and sought political refugee status in Australia and became citizens.
-The exile has now been lifted after the popular student-lead uprising against Bangladesh Prime Minister Sheikh Hasina.
-The party chairman is Sayed Farooq-ur-Rahman's elder son Sayed Tariq Rahman who lives and is based in Sydney.
-The vice-chairman of the Bangladesh Freedom Party is Farooq's younger son Sayed Zubair Farooq who is a doctoral graduate in behavioral economics and ethical banking from the University of Technology Sydney, chief executive of Unity Grammar College, an Islamic private school in Australia, he is also ministerial financial advisor to Sheikh Mohammed Al-Maktoum.